-- Approximately 30 kilometers downstream of the existing Limestone Generating Station and 70 km upstream of the Nelson River Estuary;
+- Approximately 30 km downstream of the existing Limestone Generating Station and 70 km upstream of the Nelson River Estuary;

 - Approximately 90 km downstream (east) of Gillam, MB.

-The Conawapa Generating Station is a clean and renewable energy project that would be the largest project of its kind in Manitoba's history.
+The Conawapa Generating Station would be a clean and renewable energy project, and would be the largest project of its kind in Manitoba's history.

-- Generating 1,485 megawatts (MW) capacity, the station would produce about 7,000 gigawatt hours (GWh), enough to service the equivalent of 636,000 homes with clean (low carbon footprint,) renewable energy.
+- Generating 1,485 megawatts (MW) capacity, the station would produce about 7,000 gigawatt hours (GWh) annually, enough to service the equivalent of 636,000 homes with clean (low carbon footprint,) renewable energy.

-- When built, Conawapa would increase the overall hydroelectric generating capability of the Lower Nelson River to over 4,800 MW.
+- Conawapa would increase the overall hydroelectric generating capability of the lower Nelson River to over 4,900 MW.

-The environmentally conscious project would reuse water already stored and regulated through the Stephens Lake Reservoir, limiting the estimated flooding to 5 sq-km of land.
+This environmentally conscious project would reuse water already stored and regulated through the Stephens Lake Reservoir, limiting the estimated flooding to 5 square kilometres of land.
 The flooded land would fall almost entirely within the natural banks of the Nelson River.

-Extensive efforts are being taken to design the project so that, as much as possible, environmental effects are minimized and project benefits enhanced.
-Studies are currently being conducted to assess project effects in the following areas:
+The project design, as much as possible, minimizes environmental effects and enhances project benefits.
+Studies to date have assessed project effects in the following areas: